 Not only is this the most cost effective incentive you could give your employees, it’s also one of the few that still involves getting some actual work done.
 If your sales team has already proven a professional ability to manage their own time, you should allow them the flexibility they deserve.
 As long as they can still keep up with their duties and responsibilities and performance doesn’t suffer, let them leave earlier or come in late once in a while.
 Flexible hours seem to motivate even the slower (lazier) members of the team to work harder and earn more free time to do their own things.

 Remote work days also seem to have a similar effect.
 A recent study done by Stanford University shows that employees are actually about 15% more productive when they work from home compared to the office.
-This can be attributed to a calmer working environment and lack of the typical office-environment distractions.
-Since your employees did not have to get dressed, fight the morning commute, settle in at the office, say hi to everyone and take an unnecessarily long lunch break, they save more time and are generally happier in remote work days.
+We attribute this to a calmer working environment.
+As well as a lack of the typical office-environment distractions.
+Since your employees don’t have to dress up, fight the morning commute, settle in at the office, say hi to everyone and take an unnecessarily long lunch break, they save more time and are generally happier in remote work days.
 Maybe offer you leading sales people the opportunity to work from home one or two days a week and it might actually feel like a promotion.

 2. Recognition, Honors and Awards

 These might seem like the most obvious incentives, but you’d be surprised how many companies overlook the simple act of giving credit where it’s due.
 Recognition can go a hell of a longer way than money, especially in a competitive sales environment.
-This could be as simple as posting shout outs on social media, sending mass emails detailing a job well done, or gathering everyone to witness the top performer getting honors, an award, or a promotion.
+This could be as simple as posting shout outs on social media.
+Or maybe sending mass emails detailing a job well done.
+You could also gather everyone to witness the top performer getting honors, an award, or a promotion.

 Not only does giving your team the recognition it deserves show you’re paying attention, it also means you appreciate everyone who has made a positive contribution to your company.
 This simple act gives your employees a sense of pride, belonging, and ownership over their own work.
 Needless to say, this will create a ripple effect where other employees also crave similar accolades and actually put in more work to get the attention and praise from management.